ymgyt/syndicationd/README.md

 [coverage-url]: https://app.codecov.io/github/ymgyt/syndicationd
 ![Demo](https://raw.githubusercontent.com/ymgyt/syndicationd/main/etc/demo/demo.gif)

-Syndicationd is a project for simple feed management on the terminal, and the following components are beging developed
+Syndicationd is a project for simple feed management on the terminal, and the following components are being developed

 * synd-term(`synd`): A TUI feed viewer based on [ratatui](https://github.com/ratatui-org/ratatui)
-* synd-api: A GraphQL api server utilizing [feed-rs](https://github.com/feed-rs/feed-rs)
+* synd-api: A GraphQL API server utilizing [feed-rs](https://github.com/feed-rs/feed-rs)

+> [!IMPORTANT]
+> This README describes the current `main` branch.
+Local mode is being prepared as the default for the next release, but the latest published release may still default to the hosted remote API and require login for feed operations.

 **Table of Contents:**